00 — Engage Center: Platform Overview

 Premier Support Legacy contract model, still active for existing customers but no longer sold as new

-CSAM Customer Success Account Manager — your primary Microsoft relationship contact
+CSAM Customer Success Account Manager — your primary Microsoft relationship contact (Microsoft employee)

 DSE Designated Support Engineer — deep technical resource assigned under some contracts